How to Convert Your Garage into a Living Space

 According to Sweeten contractors, the cost of permits will also change from area to area with a range from a few hundred dollars up to $1,500 if you need permits for electrical, plumbing, and HVAC.

 “Home Owners Associations often frown on these conversions,” Michael added.
 That’s because you will be taking away a car (or two) which might have been a vital part of that development’s original approval he said.
 If your home comes under an HOA, make sure to check their rules!
 It’s also wise to check the zoning and permitting restrictions in your area.

 Ultimately, homeowners interested in turning a garage into a living space should do some soul searching first.
 How much will it improve your quality of life?
 Will you rent it?
 How will it impact your property’s value?
 For many, a garage is worth more as a living space than it is as car storage.
-Be honest with yourself and any family members who may use the space.
-Converting unused garage space may add joy and utility to your day-to-day life.
+When you’re ready to get started on your garage or home remodel, work with Sweeten to renovate with the best contractors.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.